MOFaruqi/salaam-world/README.md

 # salaam-world
-salaam-world will be my first Repo for to practice.
+salaam-world will be my first Repo to practice.